osu-codeclub/carpentries-aug-2024/04_data-structures.md

     [1] NA

-…and the way to get around this is by setting `na.rm = TRUE`:
+The way to get around this is by setting `na.rm = TRUE` in such functions, for example:

 ``` r
 sum(vector_NA, na.rm = TRUE)